 Table of Contents

-This Factsheet describes two types of identification (ID) methods for cattle - regulated national ID and within-herd methods for ID - and is applicable to all types of cattle in Ontario - beef, dairy
+This Factsheet describes two types of identification (ID) methods for cattle - regulated national ID and within-herd methods for ID - and is applicable to all types of cattle in Ontario - beef, dairy and veal.

-of origin to be identified with a tag bearing a unique identification number.
+With the support of the Canadian cattle industry, regulation was enacted on January 1, 2001, requiring all cattle leaving the farm of origin to be identified with a tag bearing a unique identification number.